Thousands march in Beirut against film mocking Mohammad

 It followed a three-day visit to Lebanon by Pope Benedict who used his trip to call for reconciliation between Muslims and Christians.

-On Friday, one person was killed in Lebanon's northern city of Tripoli in protests against the film which depicts the prophet as a womanizer and homosexual.
+On Friday, one person was killed in Lebanon's northern city of Tripoli in protests against the film which depicts the prophet as a womaniser and homosexual.

 The U.S. ambassador to Libya, Christopher Stevens, was killed last week in an attack on the consulate in Benghazi.